 Abraham Baldwin Agricultural College

 always remain in quality condition.
-With each renovation or replacement, Corvias and ABAC can ensure the housing program meets the ever-changing needs of the College and its future students, while offering continuously modern and marketable facilities.
-Because of this, ABAC does not need to invest any additional funds into the program for the full 65-year term to update and maintain its housing, resulting in the ability to focus its capital to other needs and priorities on campus.
+With each renovation or replacement, Corvias and ABAC can ensure the housing program meets the ever-changing needs of the college and its future students, while offering continuously modern and marketable facilities.
+ABAC does not need to invest any additional funds into the program for the full 40-year term, resulting in the ability to focus its capital to other priorities on campus.

 In this unique partnership, Corvias works closely with ABAC to support the College’s marketing effort on website improvements, brochure development, and securing lower pricing for printing services.
 The Corvias marketing team also supports the college’s Financial Aid communication including retention and academic programming, thus decreasing the drop-out rate by nearly 4% from fall to spring.

 PARTNERING IN AN EMERGENCY